Sinetian/Toolkit/README.md

 This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!**WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do with my code?
-1. Commercial use
+1. Commercial use.
-2. Modification
+2. Modification.
-3. Distribution
+3. Distribution.
-4. Patent use
+4. Patent use.
-5. Private use
+5. Private use.
 # What don't my code have?
-1. Liability
+1. Liability.
-2. Warranty
+2. Warranty.
 # If you use my code,you **must**:
-1. License and copyright notice
+1. License and copyright notice.
-2. State changes
+2. State changes.
-3. Disclose source
+3. Disclose source.
-4. Use same license(GPLv3.0)
+4. Use same license.(GPLv3.0)(According to my license)
-5. Use the same compiler(TDM-GCC).
+5. Use the same compiler as me.(TDM-GCC).

 Thanks!If you'd love to follow the content above, I welcome you to use my code freely.
 You can read the GPLv3.0 license [here](https://github.com/Sinetian/Toolkit/blob/main/LICENSE).